hsf-training/analysis-essentials/python/scripting.md

 # Scripting

 OK, so we’ve spent quite a long time in Python shells.
-But We can quit.
+But we can quit.
 With IPython’s history we can only get back our work line-by-line.
 When we want to persist what we’ve done, we write code to a file and then run the file.